• 2017 - present: Series Co-Editor of Signal and Communication Technology (Springer).

 • 1995: Crafted legislative proposals to guarantee immunity from prosecution for mothers who make good-faith reports of child sexual abuse, which were adopted into the "Committee Views" of the Children and Families Subcommittee of the U.S. Senate Labor and Human Resources Committee, chaired by Senator Dan Coates (Republican - Indiana).

 • 1993: Independent consultant for New York State United Teachers Union in legal matter of Marconi, Daniel advs.
-Seaford UFSD, File No. 54693-T101, a case involving a grade level school teacher accused of abuse; assisted counsel in preparing for depositions of expert witnesses.
+Seaford UFSD, File No. 54693-T101, a case involving a grade level school teacher accused of abuse; assisted counsel in preparing for depositions of expert witnesses and wrote a report critiquing the diagnostic findings of an expert witness.
+As a result, the court exonerated the teacher of all charges.

 • March 21, 1997: Member of ad hoc committee of attorneys and researchers for a special meeting arranged by Senator Paul Wellstone at the White House Women's Office on the mishandling of child sex abuse complaints in the family courts.